LiU-SeeGoals/controller/README.md

 * `WEB_GC_UI_PORT` - port on host machine for game controller UI when running docker

 <!-- ## Docker environment
 The docker environment should be used for local development.
-It uses grsim to simulate the game.
+It uses sim to simulate the game.

 To start the environment:
 ```sh